Hurwitz-Radon numbers and proper actions of semisimple Lie groups

 This completes the proof of Case~\hyperref[item:sl(odd)]{$(c')$}.

-In the above proof, we have used the following elementary lemma (we omit its proof): \begin{lemma} There exists no odd-size square matrix over $\D=\R,\C,\HA$ whose real part of the trace is zero and whose square is the identity matrix. \end{lemma}
+In the above proof, we have used the following elementary lemma (we omit its proof): \begin{lemma} There is no odd-size square matrix over $\D=\R,\C,\HA$ whose trace is zero and whose square is the identity matrix. \end{lemma}

 This completes the proof of Theorem~\ref{theorem:Hurwitz-radon}.